lganel/SVScore/README.md

   * If using your own exon file, you must use -n to specify which column contains the desired annotation (typically gene symbol or gene name).

-  * SVScore expects custom gene annotation files to contain gene symbol/gene name in column 4 and strand information in column 5
+  * SVScore expects custom gene annotation files to contain gene symbol/gene name in column 4 (though this can be changed with -m) and strand information in column 5

 # Notes
 SVScore outputs a VCF file with the following scores added to the INFO field of each variant.
 The VCF header is also updated to include those scores which are added.